-US: Gov. employee in China reported strange sounds, pressure
+US employee in China reported strange sounds, pressure

 “A U.S. government employee in China recently reported subtle and vague, but abnormal, sensations of sound and pressure,” the notice said.
 “The U.S. government is taking these reports seriously and has informed its official staff in China of this event.”

 The department said it wasn’t aware of any similar situations in China, either within the diplomatic community or among others.
+It didn’t further identify the person with the symptoms or say when they had been detected.

 Most Read Nation & World Stories